ryanbugden/Bezier-Game/README.md

 6. Run the script, and check the `_output` folder for PDFs.

 ## How to play:
 1. Project upon a blackboard or whiteboard.
-Choose the corresponding PDF.
+Choose the corresponding PDF from the two that were generated.
 2. Line up two teams, single file, on either side of the board.
 3. Summon a contestant from each team.
 Advance the slide.
 4. The first person who’s confident they’ve finished should shout “Done!” or the keyword of your choice, at which point both players put down their plotting instruments.